amitt14115/Amit-demo/README.md

 # Amit-demo
-This is a demo for git and Github class
+This is a demo for Git and Github class.